signal18/replication-manager/README.md

 ### System requirements

-`replication-manager` is a self-contained binary, which means that no system libraries are needed at the operating system level.
+**replication-manager** is a self-contained binary

+No extra system libraries are needed at the operating system level.

-On the MariaDB side, slaves need to use GTID for replication.
+Database replication is advice to use GTID and version

+MariaDB Version >= 10

 Web browser IE is reported not working with http interface.

 ### Downloads